Leaflet/Leaflet/CONTRIBUTING.md

     Or will it look better as a plugin in a separate repository?
  2. Is it written in a simple, concise way that doesn't add bulk to the codebase?

-If your feature or API improvement did get merged into master, please consider submitting another pull request with the corresponding [documentation update](#improving-documentation).
+If your feature or API improvement did get merged into main, please consider submitting another pull request with the corresponding [documentation update](#improving-documentation).

 ### Setting up the Build System